water-vapor/DeepCoder-tensorflow/README.md

 the implementation from [this repo](https://github.com/HiroakiMikami/deep-coder).

 Unfortunately, the original author did not include a license.
-To prevent copyright infringement, I did not forked that repo and modify directly.
+To prevent copyright infringement, I did not fork that repo and modify directly on github.
 Instead, I publish the code needed to assemble a working version.

 Building
 ---
 Please refer to the guide in the original repo.
-You may need to compile gtest and the program with option `` -DCMAKE_CXX_COMPILER=`which g++-6` -DCMAKE_C_COMPILER=`which gcc-6` `` for cmake.
+You may need to compile `gtest` and the program with option `` -DCMAKE_CXX_COMPILER=`which g++-6` -DCMAKE_C_COMPILER=`which gcc-6` `` for cmake.
 Make sure the code is working before proceeding to the next step.